 Pros: The RC77u is plug and play, has minimum acceptable bit depth and sample rates, is Windows/Mac compatible, and has Zero Latency monitoring for Mac and PC.
 The look and design are truly classic looking, and it features a tactile volume control for headphone monitoring.

 Additionally, the Polsen RC77u comes with a lightweight metal stand and a cloth carry bag for scratchless carry in your backpack or purse, and is stand mountable to any standard threaded microphone stand.

 Cons: According to the Polsen Audio website the Polsen RC77u has “an integrated dual-stage grille (which) minimizes pops and vocal plosives.”
-Unfortunately, my testing has proved otherwise.
+Unfortunately, my testing has proven otherwise.
 That does not make this a bad microphone, it only means that users with powerful voices would do well to sit back a few inches, and employ a pop-filter.
-We also experienced some slight latency monitoring using Adobe Audition in the Multitrack editor mode.
-Otherwise, latency was not noticed.
+We also experienced some slight latency in monitoring while using Adobe Audition in the Multitrack editor mode.
+Otherwise, latency was not noticeable.

 Uses: Screencast recording, podcasts.

 I saved the Shure MV5 for last, because it offers some unique features above and beyond our five point checklist.
 For starters, the MV5 comes with a lightning adapter cable, allowing users to plug into an iPad or iPhone.
 This mobile utility does require an app, but is free and quick to install.
 Files can be sent or shared from the device and are otherwise identical to their standard computer counterparts.
 The mobile app has features and audio effects for limiting, compression, and equalization on-the-go.
 However, I recommend sending the file to your computer and processing those effects using professional software.